illusionfield/meteor-dart-sass-development/README.md

 ## Compatibility

 - This plugin is tested with Meteor 3.0 and later versions.
-- It uses the [Dart Sass Embedded](https://www.npmjs.com/package/sass-embedded) npm package, meaning it only works on systems supported by Dart Sass: Windows, Mac OS, and Linux.
+- It uses the [Dart Sass](https://www.npmjs.com/package/sass) npm package, meaning it only works on systems supported by Dart Sass: Windows, Mac OS, and Linux.

 ## Usage

-After installation, this package automatically finds all `.scss` and `.sass` files in your project, compiles them with [Dart Sass Embedded](https://www.npmjs.com/package/sass-embedded), and includes the resulting CSS in the application's client bundle.
+After installation, this package automatically finds all `.scss` and `.sass` files in your project, compiles them with [Dart Sass](https://www.npmjs.com/package/sass), and includes the resulting CSS in the application's client bundle.
 These files can be located anywhere in your project.

 ### File Types